XarkLabs/Xosera/REFERENCE.md

 | `AUD1_INTR`  | `[1]`  | R/W  | interrupt pending for audio channel 1 ready                       |
 | `AUD0_INTR`  | `[0]`  | R/W  | interrupt pending for audio channel 0 ready                       |

-> :mag: **Xosera Reconfig:** Writing a 1 to bit `[15]` will immediately reset and reconfigure the Xosera FPGA into one of four FPGA configurations stored in flash memory.
-Normally, default config #0 is standard VGA 640x480 and config #1 is 848x480 wide-screen 16:9 (the other configurations are user defined and it will fall back to config #0 on missing or invalid configurations).
-The new configuration is selected with bits `INT_CTRL[9:8]` (in same byte as reconfigure bit).
+> :mag: **Xosera Reconfig:** Writing a 1 to bit `INT_CTRL[15]` will immediately reset and reconfigure the Xosera FPGA into one of four FPGA configurations stored in flash memory selected with bits `INT_CTRL[9:8]` (in same byte).
+Normally, default config #0 is standard VGA 640x480 and config #1 is wide-screen 848x480  (the other configurations are user defined and it will fall back to config #0 on missing or invalid configurations).
 Reconfiguration can take up to 100ms and during this period Xosera will be unresponsive (and no display will be generated, so monitor will blank).
 All register settings, VRAM, TILEMEM and other memory on Xosera will be reset and restored to defaults.

 #### 0x2 **`XM_TIMER`** (R/W) - Timer Functions